Obra-Studio/shadcn-ui-kit/plugins/obra-shadcn-ui-kit-tailwind-css-export/README.md

 }
 ```

-For dark mode, use the checkbox to generate:
+For dark mode, add a theme suffixed with `-dark` to generate:

 ```css
 .dark {